c76w/Todo_List_React_Redux/README.md

 Allow a Todo to be added, updated, deleted and also to allow the Todo to be marked as complete.

-Styling was done with the use of Bootstraop and Bootstrap icons.
+Styling was done with the use of Bootstrap and Bootstrap icons.

 ## Installation